chainflip-io/chainflip-squid-integration/README.md

 My understanding is that there are several points of integration.

 - Squid adding support for `cfReceive` and `cfReceivexCall` to receive the egress calls from Chainflip.
 This is analogous to Axelar's `execute` and `executeWithToken`.
-The expected interface is defined in `ICFReceiver.sol` and an example of the minimal receiving logic is in the repository with the name `CFReceiver.sol`.
+The expected interface is defined in `ICFReceiver.sol`, a baseline for an example contract is `CFReceiver.sol` and an example of an implemented receiver is `CFReceiverMock.sol` .

-- Integrating the calls `xSwapNative` and `xSwapToken` to be able to initiate swaps through the Chainflip Vault.
+- Integrating the calls `xSwapNative`, `xSwapToken`,`xCallNative`,`xCallToken` to be able to initiate swaps through the Chainflip Vault.
 There are two options for that:

     **A)** Integrate Chainflip at the same level as Axelar, as in `_bridgeCall()` (aka hardcoded calls in the contract).